China tweet that enraged Australia propelled by 'unusual' accounts, say experts

 The Chinese embassy in Canberra told ABC television on Friday that Prime Minister Scott Morrison’s demand for an apology drew more attention to an investigation into war crimes by Australian soldiers in Afghanistan.

-Cyabra, an Israeli cybersecurity firm, said it found evidence of an orchestrated campaign to promote Zhao’s tweet.
+Cyabra, an Israeli cybersecurity firm, said it was highly probable that an orchestrated campaign had promoted Zhao’s tweet.

 Cyabra said it had found 57.5% of accounts that engaged with Zhao’s tweet were fake, and “evidence of a largely orchestrated disinformation campaign” to amplify its message.